 Designed to leverage your existing knowledge, you will learn to approach complex workplace health and safety in a more comprehensive manner, taking a strategic and holistic approach to the development of safety campaigns.
 These skills will also enhance your career opportunities at more advanced levels.

-With the ability to complete the program over three semesters full-time, the Master of Workplace Health and Safety will provide you with fully accredited training in occupational health, safety, injury management and rehabilitation.
+With the ability to complete the program over three trimesters full-time , the Master of Workplace Health and Safety will provide you with nationally and internationally accredited training in occupational health, safety, injury management and rehabilitation.

 To find out more about what you will study, visit the 'Study' tab.

 The Master of Workplace Health and Safety from the University of Newcastle encompasses the most industry relevant areas of study to provide you with a comprehensive, industry relevant and accredited qualification.